-There are already 5 different blockchain phones on the market for sale.
+There are already five different blockchain phones on the market for sale.
 Yet, what is a blockchain phone?
 Gain a full understanding of this new smartphone concept and check the list of blockchain phones.
 Will these blockchain phones become the next trend?

-March 13, 2019 | AtoZ Markets - A blockchain is an “encrypted and shared database” that is spread across more than one computer.
-This translates into every person with access is capable of modifying that ledger without waiting for someone else to authorize them or finish any edits would be doing.
+March 13, 2019 | AtoZ Markets – A blockchain is an “encrypted and shared database” that is spread across more than one computer.
+This translates into every person with access is capable of modifying.
+That ledger without waiting for someone else to authorize them or finish any edits would be doing.

 A built-in crypto wallet is also a prominent feature smartphone companies mention when advertising about a blockchain phone.